-Adam B. Weiss is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
+Adam B. Weiss is a litigator in the Los Angeles office of Munger, Tolles & Olson.

 Mr. Weiss’s practice spans a broad range of complex litigation matters, with a particular focus on representing corporations in cases involving mortgage-backed securities, corporate contracts, securities law issues, and other finance-related matters.

 Some examples of recent matters handled by Mr. Weiss include:

 - Representing Bank of America and Merrill Lynch in numerous cases brought by securitization trustees, bond insurers, and others seeking billions of dollars on claims arising out of the purchase and sale of mortgage-backed securities.

 - Representing Bank of America in a $10 billion lawsuit brought by American International Group (AIG) alleging fraud in connection with AIG’s investments in residential mortgage-backed securities.

 - Representing and advising multiple financial institutions in connection with favorable settlements of threatened fraud and breach of contract claims related to the issuance of mortgage-backed securities.